mansim07/dataplex-labs/lab3/README.md

 ### **Sub Task 1: Create the Customer Data Product**
+In this sub task we will trigger a composer workflow that will first create the bigquery table schemas if they don't exists, then trigger the Dataplex data quality job to validate the raw data and then load the customer data product.
+This shows how Dataplex can easily integrate with your data pipelines.

 - **Step1** Grant the service account access to raw zone for DQ